Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Near La Cambe, inland between Utah and Omaha beaches, sits the German War Cemetery, Normandy’s largest, the resting place of 21,000 German soldiers.

 It is a somber site, even on a sunny day, with impeccable rows of black granite crosses and a central mound which pays tribute to the unknown soldier on both sides of the conflict.
+The cemetery is maintained by the Volksbund, Germany’s war-graves commission.

 I was as moved by this cemetery as I was by the other memorials, all helping deepen my understanding of the universal losses of war and its shared human cost, which knows no national boundaries.
 A visit here is a strong reminder of the reconciliation and peace achieved since then.

 In late spring, weather is less rainy than earlier in the year (it rains often in Normandy), and temperatures can be mild.
-I visited in March (cold, blustery, but uncrowded) and in May (sunny, filled with blossoms – but more visitors).
+I visited in March (cold, blustery, but uncrowded) and in May (sunny, filled with blossoms – but many more visitors).

 While there were definitely plenty of people in May, it’s nothing compared to the crowds of peak summer months.
 But parking lots are huge and these sites are spread out, with plenty of open spaces, so while you might feel the crowds on the roads or where there are entrances, you’ll have plenty of opportunities to get away from people everywhere else.